 is involved in collagen synthesis and repair and is found in Citrus fruits.

-The average Australia sits 11 hours a day.
-This is what happens while you're sitting:
+The average Australian sits for 11 hours a day.
+This is what happens while you’re sitting:

 Your body receives the signal that it’s time to shut down, so it starts preparing you for death.
 If we also sleep an average of 7 hours a day, that’s 18 hours of not moving.
 And since most of us are working those other 6 hours (or more), most of us can’t find the time to workout, burn fat, and prevent this bodily decay.